Marina Köhncke: Biography

 Köhncke grew up in Radbruch in Northern Germany.
 At the age of nine she got her first pony.
 At the age of eleven she rode on her first horse show, three years later she starts in her first Eventing competition.

 In 1985, now riding horses, she became Eventing champion of the German region Hanover/Bremen.
 After this victory she was nominated for her first international championship, the European Championship of Junior eventing riders.
 At the 1989 European eventing championship for young riders she won together with the German team the team gold medal.

 In 1993 Marina Loheit was the second woman (after Simone Richter-Kals, today Simone Böckmann, in 1988) who won the German eventing championship.
 Also in this year she was part of the German team at European Eventing Championships in Achselschwang.
-After two years live in Warendorf she moved to her husband in Badendorf.
+After two years of living in Warendorf she moved to her husband in Badendorf.
 Now, after her marriage, she is called Marina Köhncke.

 In the year 2000, after a second place in the German championship, she was nominated for the Olympic games in Sydney.
 Together with the team she finish on place four.
 From 2002 to 2007 she competes on eventing competitions up to CIC**- / CCI**-level.
 Since 2008 she competes with her horse Calma Schelly again on higher level.
 In 2010, she rode the Burghley Horse Trials, in April 2011 she started at the Badminton Horse Trials.

 Marina Köhncke is a master horse farm manager ("Pferdewirtschaftsmeisterin").
 As her trainer she called Martin Plewa and Horst Karsten.